RecursiveInk/codexpydec/README.md

 # Codex

 Codex is an archive format for storing and distributing large-scale collections of articles.
+It was designed for the [Omnipedia app](https://recursive.ink/omnipedia/), an offline Wikipedia reader for iOS.

-Codex has four notable features:
+The Codex format has four notable features:

 1. **Block compression.** Articles are grouped together and compressed in "blocks" to balance compression ratio with random access speed.